-To enable the Centre to run we needed much-needed funds and were very lucky to have very willing friends to take over the Fund Raising, and this has built up over the years in various ways which has enabled Feline Welfare to help between 100 – 200 cats & kittens a year, also in many different ways, including offering help to low-income families with neutered/spayed/microchipped their pets.
+To enable the Centre to run we needed much-needed funds and were very lucky to have very willing friends to take over the Fund Raising, and this has built up over the years in various ways which have enabled Feline Welfare to help between 100 – 200 cats & kittens a year, also in many different ways, including offering help to low-income families with neutered/spayed/microchipped their pets.

-Nowadays, Feline Welfare not only rescues, rehabilitates, and rehomes cats and kitten but also provides long term sanctuary for over 40 cats who for one reason or another has not been possible to rehome them.
+Nowadays, Feline Welfare not only rescues, rehabilitates, and rehomes cats and kittens but also provides long-term sanctuary for over 40 cats who for one reason or another have not been possible to rehome them.
 We also take care of many feral cat colonies on the Island, which includes trapping/health checking/neutering/ microchipping, and general or emergency veterinary treatment is given as required.
 Where possible the cats are returned to the farm etc but only if they are going to be fed, given suitable shelter, and have someone to check on their general welfare and health on an ongoing basis.